rahulroshanganesh/RAHUL-ROSHAN-G/README.md

 - 🌱 I’m currently learning B.Tech Computer Science in PES collge [RR-main campus]
 - 📫 How to reach me rahulroshanganesh2002@gmail.com

 What shows or movies I like?
-I like Mr.Robot, Dahmer, Dexter, Money Heist, Don't breathe, and Die hard Marvel Fan.
+I like Mr.Robot, Dahmer, Dexter, Money Heist, Don't breathe, and Die hard fan of Marvel.

 <!---
 RAHUL-ROSHAN-G/RAHUL-ROSHAN-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.